-Harvest style catering bounties and comfort foods are the go-to for both family get-togethers, weddings and other celebrations.
-When celebrating, it’s not enough to just plop down a gourd and an apple pie and call it a day Today, sophisticated couples are looking for tables and menus that reflect their sense of style, while also embracing the time of year and their surroundings.
-If you don’t know where to start when planning for your event, here’s some creative inspo implementing harvest style catering and how to pull it off for your affair.
+Harvest-style catering bounties and comfort foods are the go-to for family get-togethers, weddings, and other celebrations.
+When celebrating, it’s not enough to just plop down a gourd and an apple pie and call it a day.
+Today, sophisticated couples are looking for tables and menus that reflect their sense of style, while also embracing the time of year and their surroundings.
+If you don’t know where to start when planning for your event, here’s some creative inspo implementing harvest-style catering and how to pull it off for your affair.

 TABLES REFLECT THE SEASONS

 Christie Altendorf, Senior Event Planner & Marketing Manager of D’Amico Catering, reminds us what a great time of year this is to embrace Minnesota and everything it has to offer, from the food you serve to the tablescapes you serve it on, “When it comes to décor, taking the traditional elements of fall and elevating them with upscale options can be a great way to celebrate the season and achieve a luxe look.
 For example, heirloom varietals of pumpkins can range in a variety of different muted tones, and various different grasses can offer differing rich shades and textures.
 Mixing in honed metallics or depression glass can create lovely settings and dusty hued hand dried cheesecloth as a table runner finishes off any look.”

 HARVEST-STYLE CATERING TRENDS

 We know as temps drop we all crave warm foods.
 And some say the richer, the better.
 Altendorf has some amazing options if soup is the way you want to start your meal, “with delicious bowls like curried apple parsnip, butternut squash with sage, and wild mushroom with thyme and sherry,” clearly, caterers have sophisticated options beyond split pea and ham.